Abdominal pain after lifting heavy object while pregnant will scare most future moms.

 So many things can mean everything and nothing.
 It’s impossible to avoid worrying while pregnant because every mom worries about her baby.

 Luckily, you can always find articles like this one to calm your mind down.
 Some topics are more amusing than others.
-However, some topics are more important than others since they tell us some essential things connected to our health.
+However, some topics are more important than others since they tell us some essential things connected to our health, not only those about baby names.

 Abdominal Pain After Lifting Heavy Object While Pregnant

-Your body is strong and durable, but you’re still growing another human being inside.
+Your body is strong and durable, but you’re still growing another human being inside, and you are partly responsible for fetal development.
 Carrying a baby can be challenging even when you’re careful with your physical activity.

 Some women have pain all over their bodies during pregnancy.
 They feel like every action is hard and draining.